How Long Does Suboxone Stay In Your System?

 It is possible to detect the presence of Suboxone in saliva just a few minutes after ingesting the drug.

-Buprenorphine (Buprenex, Norspan, or Suboxone) is traceable in the saliva of the user for up to 3 to 10 days.
+Buprenorphine (Buprenex, Norspan, or Suboxone) is traceable in the user’s saliva for 3–10 days.
 The presence of the opioid drug in saliva can vary from person to person depending on the dosage, duration, and frequency of using the drug.

 The saliva test for drug detection is non-invasive and easy to administer.